nicholascar/crs-th/README.md

 * Small Business
 * Workplace

-These 20 concepts are the *top concepts* of this SKOS implemenation with the original 578 being second-level concepts.
+These 20 concepts are the *top concepts* of this SKOS implementation with the original 578 being second-level concepts.
 Due to SKOS' mechanics, both top- and second-level concepts may be used directly but.

 ### Other text changes
 In this implementation, title case has been used so rather than *WATER CONSERVATION PLANS*, we have *Water Conservation Plans*.

 All concepts' labels (in SKOS their preferred labels of *prefLabels*) are indicated as being in English.